-Allocative efficiency is the level of output where the price of a good or service is equal to the marginal cost of production.
-Allocative efficiency has been achieved when goods and/or services are distributed optimally in response to consumer demands (that is, wants and needs), and when the marginal cost and marginal utility are equal.
+Allocative efficiency is the level of output where the price of a good or service is equal to the marginal cost (MC) of production.
+Allocative efficiency is achieved when goods and/or services are distributed optimally in response to consumer demands (that is, wants and needs), and when the marginal cost and marginal utility of goods and services are equal.

 What is Allocative Efficiency?

-The term allocative efficiency refers to the degree of equality between the marginal benefits and marginal costs.
-The marginal cost is the cost of producing one additional item, and is used to pinpoint the optimal economy of scale.
-The marginal benefit is the greater enjoyment created by producing one additional item.
+The term refers to the degree of equality between the marginal benefits and marginal costs.
+The marginal cost is the cost of producing one additional item and is used to pinpoint the optimal economy of scale.
+The marginal benefit is the greater enjoyment created by producing one additional piece.

-Allocative efficiency will occur when both consumers and producers have free access to information, allowing them both to make the most efficient possible decisions in purchasing and production.
-According to this principle, it is also necessary that consumer have free choice over the goods/services that maximize their individual satisfaction.
+Allocative efficiency will occur when both consumers and producers have free access to information (so no asymmetric information), allowing them both to make the most efficient possible decisions in purchasing and production.
+According to this principle, it is also necessary that consumers have free choice over the goods/services that maximize their individual satisfaction.
 Allocative efficiency happens when resources in the market are correctly allocated in response to consumers’ desires as well as their needs.

 Why does Allocative Efficiency matter?

-Operating in accordance with allocative efficiency ensures the correct resource allotment in terms of consumer needs and desires.
-Virtually all resources (i.e. factors of production) are limited; therefore, it’s important to make the right decisions regarding where to distribute resources in order to maximize value.
+Operating under allocative efficiency ensures the correct resource allotment in terms of consumer needs and desires.
+Virtually all resources (i.e., factors of production) are limited; therefore, it is essential to make the right decisions regarding where to distribute resources in order to maximize value.

 The aim is to achieve the ideal opportunity cost.
 The opportunity cost of a particular thing is the value that must be sacrificed in order to put resources of time, money, etc. toward that thing.